Lost in Latent Space: Disentangled Models and the Challenge of Combinatorial Generalisation: Explaining contradictory findings

-But not all combinatorial generalisation problems face this problem of working out how generative factors combine to determine the same part of the observed image.
-In some cases, an image may be determined by a combination of generative factors, but each factor governs a different part of the image, such as the generative factors \comb{floor-hue, wall-hue} in \texttt{3DShapes}.
-In such cases, learning a representation of one factor that remains invariant to the other factor is trivial and the model may succeed at combinatorial generalisation, even though the same amount of data is excluded from the training set.
+Based on this insight, we hypothesised that models may fail to perform combinatorial generalisation in the interactive condition, but succeed in the non-interactive condition.
 To test this hypothesis, we carried out a set of experiments where the model had to solve the problem of combinatorial generalisation, but the combinations that were excluded did not interact in the training examples.
 We can do this for both the \texttt{3DShapes} dataset as well as the \texttt{MPI3D} dataset, as both datasets involve images where the canvas contains several disjoint elements.
-So, we repeated the unsupervised learning experiments above, where models had to learn the composition task, but instead of excluding combinations where the generative factors interacted with each other, we excluded the following combinations from the training set: \begin{itemize}[noitemsep,topsep=0pt] \item \texttt{\textbf{3DShapes}}: Exclude all combinations such that \comb{floor-hue~$<0.25$, wall hue~$>0.75$}.
-That is, none of the training images had the combination of floors with a ``warm'' hue and walls with a ``cold'' hue. \item \texttt{\textbf{MPI3D}}: Exclude all combinations such that \comb{shape=\{cylinder,sphere\}, background color=salmon}.
-Note, even though the excluded combination here involves shape, the combination of generative factors excluded do not interact in an image (i.e. determine different parts of the image). \end{itemize}
+So, we repeated the semi-supervised learning experiments above, where models had to learn the composition task, but instead of excluding combinations where the generative factors interacted with each other, we excluded the following combinations from the training set: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=10pt] \item \texttt{\textbf{3DShapes}}: Exclude all combinations such that \comb{floor-hue~$<0.25$, wall hue~$>0.75$}: none of the training images had the combination of floors with a ``warm'' hue and walls with a ``cold'' hue. \item \texttt{\textbf{MPI3D}}: Exclude all combinations such that \comb{shape=\{cylinder,sphere\}, background color=salmon}.
+Note, even though shape combinations are excluded, the combination of generative factors excluded do not interact (i.e. determine different parts of the image). \end{itemize}

+It is also possible that model struggled with factors that combine with \comb{shape} not because it is an interactive factor, but because it is a `discrete' factor, taking on a few specific and unrelated values.
+If this is the case, then a model should be able to succeed at combinatorial generalisation by learning discrete latent representations.
+A recent model -- CascadeVAE \citep{jeong2019learning} -- addresses this by concurrently inferring continuous and discrete latent factors.
+We tested this model on the image reconstruction task in the recombination-to-range condition of \texttt{dSprites} dataset.